Shilpi96/academic-cv/content/projects/shock-diagnostics/index.md

 ## Overview

 Type II solar radio bursts are signatures of shock waves driven by solar eruptive events such as coronal mass ejections (CMEs), flares, and jets.
 These bursts often exhibit a variety of structures with distinct temporal and spectral characteristics.
+Understanding these fine structures is important for investigating the physical properties of coronal shocks, shock-accelerated electrons, and the plasma environment through which the radio emission propagates.
 I am particularly interested in understanding these structures from two perspectives.
 The first is **band splitting**, where the fundamental and/or harmonic emission can split into two lanes.
 The second is the fine-scale temporal and spatial behaviour of the radio sources, and what these variations can reveal about **density turbulence in the solar corona**.

 I investigate these aspects using high-resolution radio imaging spectroscopy, which makes it possible to connect structures observed in the dynamic spectrum